 Our Church School

-Our mission statement is at the forefront of every decision that we make:
+Our vision statement is at the forefront of every decision that we make:

 Children are at the heart of everything that we do and Christ is the light that guides us.